Blissgig/Easy-Roads-3D-and-CScape-Building-Placement/README.md

 That's it.

 There are plans to have a couple of optional parameters that will allow various spacing between buildings as well as set the buildings back farther from the road.
 At the moment I wanted to get this out for testing.

+Note: There is currently an issue at intersections, so you will likely have two buildings placed on top of each other at each corner.
+I am currently thinking about a solution to this (Nov 10, 2018)